 \subsection{Egocentric Action Recognition}

-Recognizing actions in egocentric videos is challenging due to factors such as camera motion and the occlusion of interacting objects by hand.
+Recognizing actions in egocentric videos is challenging due to camera motion and the occlusion of interacting objects by the hands.
 Additionally, in the case of Assembly101~\cite{sener2022assembly101}, the egocentric cameras are similar to Oculus Quest VR headsets, which provide monochrome low-resolution frames.
-As a result, action recognition performance is significantly lower compared to fixed RGB views, as demonstrated in \cite{sener2022assembly101}.
-We address this challenging scenario with our proposed multi-modal architecture and achieve state-of-the-art performance in egocentric action recognition on Assembly101.
+As a result, action recognition performance is significantly lower than fixed RGB views, as found in \cite{sener2022assembly101}.
+We address this challenging scenario with our proposed multimodal architecture and achieve state-of-the-art performance in egocentric action recognition on Assembly101.
 For this experiment, we used frame-wise TSM features provided by~\cite{sener2022assembly101}.
 As depicted in \cref{tab:ego_view}, our model, using a single egocentric view (\textit{e3} or \textit{e4}) outperforms the fusion of four egocentric views as reported in \cite{sener2022assembly101}.
 Moreover, fusing \textit{e3} and \textit{e4} significantly enhances our model, resulting in a 4.25\% increase in action accuracy over the baseline.